Haemanthus: Taxonomy

 The genus Haemanthus was created in 1753 by Linnaeus.
 The name is derived from Greek words αίμα, haima and ανθος, anthos, meaning "blood flower".
-In 1838 the eccentric Constantine Samuel Rafinesque, placed H. pubescens in a new genus Leucodesmis, H. coccineus in Perihema, and H. carneus in Serena.
-The troubled English botanist Richard Anthony Salisbury (1761–1829) in his 1866 posthumous publication 'Genera of Plants', placed H. amarylloides under Melicho and H. albiflos under Diacles.
+In 1838 the botanist Constantine Samuel Rafinesque placed H. pubescens in a new genus Leucodesmis, H. coccineus in Perihema, and H. carneus in Serena.
+The English botanist Richard Anthony Salisbury (1761–1829) in his 1866 posthumous publication 'Genera of Plants', placed H. amarylloides under Melicho and H. albiflos under Diacles.

 The genus was illustrated in Nikolaus Joseph von Jacquin's description of the rarities in the glasshouses of Schönbrunn, Plantarum Rariorum Horti Caesarei Schoenbrunnensis Descriptiones Et Icones (1797–98).
 The first thorough taxonomic treatment of the genus was by Baker in 1896 and published in Flora Capensis.
 Nothing further was done until 1976 when Friis & Nordal published a brief review recognising only 6 species and reinstating Scadoxus.
 Dierdré Snijman's work published in 1984, described 21 distinct species, with H. pauculifolius, occurring only on the Transvaal Drakensberg Escarpment, later being added.

 Species

-A list of all the species accepted by the World Checklist of Selected Plant Families as of June 2011 is given below.
-Species formerly included in Haemanthus have been transferred to a number of genera, including Scadoxus.
-For example, Haemanthus grandiflorus is now Scadoxus multiflorus.
+A list of all the species accepted by POWO as of August 2026 is given below.
+Some species formerly included in Haemanthus have been transferred to a number of genera, including Scadoxus; for example, Haemanthus grandiflorus is now Scadoxus multiflorus.